Colter-Wilson/Colter-Wilson.github.io/README.md

 -Have confidence in your work, this will allow you to produce better work and learn from constructive criticism more easily.

-## HTML

-HTML stands for <Hypertext Markup Language< and is the most basic building block of the web.
-The markup consists of elements that are surrounded by tags which are to be placed in an html document in order to create the url.
-These elements are the building blocks for a website, they essentially let your computer know what action needs to be performed on the server and can help to organize code, the two main elements being html, head, and body.